tesseral-labs/docs/fern/pages/features/managed-api-keys.md

 ### Enabling API Keys for an Organization

-By default, Organizations in your [Project](/docs/concepts/projects) cannot create custom Roles.
+By default, Organizations in your [Project](/docs/concepts/projects) cannot create API Keys.
 You must [enable API Keys](/docs/concepts/organizations#api-keys-enabled) on an Organization to add this functionality.